-An ancient and rugged breed of fowl, the history of Andalusian chickens history is not known; though it is likely rooted in the Castilian chicken breed.
+An ancient and rugged breed of fowl, the history of Andalusian chickens history is not known, though it is likely rooted in the Castilian chicken breed.

 In type, it resembles the Spanish chicken, but a pound lighter in weight.
 Like the other breeds of Mediterranean origin, it has white ear lobes and lays a large number of white eggs.

 Andalusian chickens stand high in productivity, making it an excellent choice if you are raising chickens for eggs.
 It is one of the best layers of eggs, an excellent winter egg producer, has white flesh with plenty of breast meat — though the carcass is not very plump, it is an active forager, rugged and hardy.
 The chicks feather and mature quickly; cockerels will often begin crowing at seven weeks of age.
-The body type, more coarse than a Leghorn, is easy to produce and maintain.
+The body type, coarser than a Leghorn, is easy to produce and maintain.
 The chief distinction on the Andalusian chicken breed is the blue color of its plumage.

 Each feather should be a clear bluish slate, distinctly laced with a dark blue or black.
 Blue colored fowls are produced as a result of crossing black fowls with white fowls.
 When two Blue Andalusian chickens are mated together 25 percent of the chicks will come black in plumage, 50 percent blue, and the remaining 25 percent white or splash (white with blue or black splashes).